yash-1807/langchain-rag-agent/README.md

 ```python
 pip install -r requirements.txt
 ```
-If any of the packages do not install, or throws errors, install them individually.
+If any of the packages do not install correctly, or throws errors or there is a mismatch of dependencies, god be with you.
 Im sure you will figure it out.

 2. Install markdown depenendies with: